etomknudsen/tezos-baking/tezos-node-cpr/README.md

 ```

 #### You may want to tailor your own restart command(s)
-For that you just edit the section with the current restart command `systemctl reload-or-restart tezos-node` and change it to whatever you want.
+For that you just edit the section with the current restart command `systemctl reload-or-restart tezos-node.service` and change it to whatever you want.

 *Remember: you need to run this as a user priviledge enough to control systemd (e.g. root) if you have installed it as a service*
 *If you do it manually you can run it as the same user you run your Tezos node as*